Paradise Found: Islands Off Queensland You Won’t Believe Exist

 Lizard Island

-Dive into Lizard Island’s rugged beauty, with over half of the island covered in grasslands.
+Dive into Lizard Island’s rugged beauty for something really special.
 Rising 359m above sea level and surrounded by sparkling blue water and reef, this oasis off the coast of Queensland is a dream escape.

 A stay at the luxe Lizard Island Resort feels private and exclusive, with only forty rooms and villas available to choose from.
 Your stay includes complimentary use of stand-up paddleboards, dinghies, kayaks and snorkelling gear, making exploring the natural beauty a breeze.